e-mail: bok@dhit.pl

 • The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-• Health risk arising from small pieces of magnets can be dangerous, if swallowed, which becomes significant in the context of child safety.
-Additionally, miniscule components of these products have the potential to hinder the diagnostic process after entering the body.
+• Health risk arising from small pieces of magnets are risky, in case of ingestion, which is crucial in the context of child safety.
+Additionally, tiny parts of these magnets have the potential to complicate diagnosis after entering the body.

 Neodymium magnets can become demagnetized at high temperatures.